-Given the historical metrics, current revenue projections and annual state expenses, the State has an estimated capacity to issue approximately \$50 to \$100 million of new State of Alaska general fund paid debt for essential infrastructure projects over the next ten years without impacting its current credit rating.
-Due to the decline in State unrestricted general fund revenue since fiscal year 2014 and the projections for continued diminished state revenue for the next 10 years, the State already has more debt currently authorized or outstanding than is recommended in policy for the projects to avoid negative credit action.
-If the State adjusts revenue available for appropriation for budgetary needs to the point that there is a balanced budget, this capacity would increase.
+Given the historical metrics, current revenue projections and annual state expenses, the State has an estimated capacity to issue approximately \$300 to \$400 million of new State of Alaska general fund paid debt for essential infrastructure projects over the next ten years without impacting its current credit rating. \$110 million of this estimated capacity is already authorized, but not yet issued leaving a new authorization capacity of \$200 to \$300 million over the next ten years.
+The decline in State Unrestricted General Fund (UGF) revenue that began in fiscal year 2015 has moderated and appears to have stabilized.
+Even so, the State continues to project UGF revenue for the next 10 years that is well below recent historical levels.
+For the next four years the State has more debt currently outstanding than is recommended in policy for the projection timeframe.
+The estimated new authorization debt capacity should be utilized judiciously for essential projects to minimize negative credit impacts.